top of page

 Art, Music, Dance, Food, Customs and Culture

-The Iconic Mt Hagen Show - Beautiful Bougainville Roaring Rabaul & the idyllic Duke of York Islands Sepik River Sojourn & Crocodile Festival
+The Iconic Mt Hagen Show - Beautiful Bougainville Roaring Rabaul - Volcanoes and a Raucous History Sepik River Crocodile & Arts Festival

 Journey down the Sepik River in dugout canoes observing the talent of local carvers and potters.
-Immerse yourself in the mystique of the renowned Crocodile Festival where the revered reptile's cultural importance is celebrated.
+Immerse yourself in the mystique of the renowned Sepik River Crocodile and Arts Festival where the revered reptile's cultural importance is celebrated.
 Experience traditional village life including the largest Spirit House on the river with initiated men’s “talk talk” conducted at night.
 Traverse the stunning PNG Highlands seeking out the beautiful “Birds of Paradise” and attend PNG’s premier cultural event, the Mt Hagen Show or “sing sing”.
 You will experience up close, the colour, the movement and music at the largest gathering of tribes in the South Pacific.
 Visit East New Britain and ramble around the lunar like landscape of Rabaul Township and its volcanoes.
-Soak up the local culture and customs, the history of 2 world wars and the region’s German colonial past.
-Soak up the natural beauty of Bougainville against a background of political intrigue.
-Enjoy the colour, sounds, rhythms and tasty foods at the Tamatama & Siwai Festivals.
+Soak up the local culture and customs, a German colonial past, the history of 2 world wars and it's place in PNG's story of independence.
+Soak up the natural beauty of Bougainville against a background of civil war and political intrigue.
+Enjoy the colour, sounds, rhythms and tasty foods at the Tamatama & Chocolate Festivals.
 Your transits through Port Moresby will include visits to the Nature park, the National Museum of Art & Culture, the National Parliament Haus, Varirata National Park & the start to the Kokoda Track.
 Your camera clicking finger will record some of the most memorable days of your global travels.

 Small Group Tour